 Funchal’s mountainous setting provides the perfect stage for one of the most beautiful fireworks displays in the world.
 The pyrotechnic show lasts for about eight minutes, with fireworks being set off from several points in the city.
 This magnificent spectacle was internationally recognised in 2006 by the Guinness Book of Records as "the largest fireworks show in the world".

-Make your base at the timeless Belmond Reid’s Palace, perched between subtropical gardens and the endless blue of the Atlantic Ocean.
-With our exclusive New Year's Celebration package, you can see Madeira like never before.
+Make your base at the timeless Reid’s Palace, A Belmond Hotel, Madeira, perched between subtropical gardens and the endless blue of the Atlantic Ocean.